 Many scholars believe that this passage in First Corinthians implies that Yeshua will return on Yom Teruah, since we will be changed at His coming, which will occur at the last trumpet.

 Trumpets are also mentioned many other places in Scripture, and trumpets are usually associated with judgment and the final redemption.
-This is consistent with the theme of the Fall Feasts in general.
+This is consistent with the theme of the feasts of the seventh month in general.

 While there are many rabbinical traditions associated with Yom Teruah, many of them contradict Scripture.
 It is not our purpose to detail those rabbinical traditions here, but one of these rabbinical customs has become recorded in Scripture, and therefore we need to discuss it.